-SEO W1: To maintain and improve,

-where possible, the status of

-surface waters

-Indicator W1: Classification of O verall Status

-(comprised of ec ological and

-chemical status) under the

-European Communities

-Environmental Objectives

-(Surface Waters) Regulations

-2009 (SI No. 272 of 2009)

-T T

-Target W1: To achieve 'good status' 28 in

-all bodies of surface waters by

-2015 and to not knowingly

-allow deterioration in the

-status of any surface water
+SEO WI. where possible, the status of surface waters Indicator W1: Classification of Overall Status (comprised of ecological and chemical status) under the European Communities Environmental Objectives (Surface Waters) Regulations 2009 (SI No. 272 of 2009) Target W1: To achieve 'good status' in all bodies of surface waters by 2015 and to not knowingly allow deterioration in the status of any surface water improve